- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 If you are in Cebu, you should try fishing in our traditional outrigger boat called “Banca” with Samsa Charters.
 You can go deep-sea fishing, trolling, or bottom fishing with them.
 And what’s best, all you need to do is get on board, as the fishing equipment, bait, snacks, and drinks are already included in the package.

-If you’re not comfortable fishing on a small boat, you can opt to go with Samsa charters’ power catamaran.
+If you’re uncomfortable fishing on a small boat, you can opt to go with Samsa Charters’ power catamaran.

 These boats have more modern onboard amenities (like a toilet, chart plotter, and digital instruments like a depth sounder and a fish finder).
 They will add more comfort to your fishing vacation, especially if you want to include your kids or spouse.

-Finally, my personal choice where you can enjoy fishing and a family retreat is at Dipudo private Island.
-You can hire gear and a boat for short trips for around US$250, but this is more of a family resort holiday with fishing as an add-on extra.
+For the entire family, my personal choice where you can enjoy both fishing and a family retreat is at the Busuanga Bay Lodge on the resort island of Palawan.
+Line fishing in the bay or half-day / full-day fishing excursions can be booked.
+The resort is more of a family holiday with fishing as an add-on extra.

 Philippine Fishing Regulations